07 April 2022

-On a personal level, I couldn't be happier -- or luckier, because I am not sure that I deserve what I've got.
+On a personal level, I couldn't be happier -- or luckier, because I am not sure that I deserve what I have got.
 I have a lovely wife.
 We are both healthy as far as anyone can know.
 We own a nice little apartment in a decent neighbourhood.
 We can afford to travel once a year.
 We enjoy the same things: A walk in the park, a good discussion, a nice dinner, a good bottle of wine, sex, foreign films, reading.
 Yes, we are getting older, but that's life.
 And yes, a warm relationship with my two daughters would be nice, but that's life too.

 The career level is next.
 In my younger and more vulnerable years, I had the privilege of a good education -- although how good it was, I didn't know until much later.
 An Austrian grammar school, the University of Vienna, the University of British Columbia.
 I did hope for a faculty position at a research university, but it never came.
 It was my own fault, really.
 I am not an agreeable person, and I didn't think that agreeableness was a necessary or even useful characteristic for an academic(1).

 I now make a living teaching ecology and evolution to some uninterested students at a third-rate university.
 Why do I love it?
 Because I spent a lost decade as a mid-level university bureaucrat at a fourth-rate university.
-The only thing missing in my professional life today is hard discussions with bright people.
-(But maybe the days of the bright people are over.)
+The only thing missing in my professional life today is good discussions with smart people.
+(But maybe the days of the smart people are over.)
 That and benefits would be nice.

 Which brings me to the last level, the human level.
 The war in Ukraine, starving people in Afghanistan, thug nations, CoViD, climate change, the fall of democracy, continued class privilege, plastic pollution, the effects of social media, the decline of education, real estate speculation -- I am sure I am forgetting a few things.